 (Paragraph P543L36)

-When a non-AP MLD that is in the default mapping mode (see 35.3.7.2.2 (Default mapping mode)) detects that the bit corresponding to its AID is equal to 1 in the TIM element and the Multi-Link Traffic Indication element is not present in a Beacon frame or the Multi-Link Traffic Indication element is present in a Beacon frame but the Multi-Link Traffic Indication element does not include a Per-Link Traffic Indication Bitmap n subfield that corresponds to the non-AP MLD, any non-AP STA affiliated with the non-AP MLD may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+When a non-AP MLD (#19213)detects that the bit corresponding to its AID is equal to 1 in the TIM element and the Multi-Link Traffic Indication element is not present in a Beacon frame or the Multi-Link Traffic Indication element is present in a Beacon frame but the Multi-Link Traffic Indication element does not include a Per-Link Traffic Indication Bitmap n subfield that corresponds to the non-AP MLD, any non-AP STA affiliated with the non-AP MLD may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.

-When a non-AP MLD that is in the default mapping mode (see 35.3.7.2.2 (Default mapping mode)) detects that the bit corresponding to its AID is equal to 1 in the TIM element and the Multi-Link Traffic Indication element is present in a Beacon frame and the Multi-Link Traffic Indication element includes a Per-Link Traffic Indication Bitmap n subfield that corresponds to the non-AP MLD, any non-AP STA affiliated with the non-AP MLD that operates on the link(s) indicated as 1 in the Per-Link Traffic Indication Bitmap n subfield may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+When a non-AP MLD that is in the default mapping mode (see 35.3.7.2.2 (Default mapping mode)) (#19213)or has all TIDs mapped to all enabled links detects that the bit corresponding to its AID is equal to 1 in the TIM element and the Multi-Link Traffic Indication element is present in a Beacon frame and the Multi-Link Traffic Indication element includes a Per-Link Traffic Indication Bitmap n subfield that corresponds to the non-AP MLD, any non-AP STA affiliated with the non-AP MLD that operates on the link(s) indicated as 1 in the Per-Link Traffic Indication Bitmap n subfield may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.